It’s a three-way creature feature

 very tragic as Cat-Woman is too far gone to reform.
 We then get two of the

-care for Max Shreck but his death is as epic as they get.
+care for Max Shreck as a villain, but his death is as epic as they get.
 Cat-woman basically takes

 … it's awesome.
 The Penguins death follows next, and this is a very quiet,